 The occasion is also seen as an opportunity to enjoy a day off – many take to parks with picnics, cans of beer and a thermos full of coffee.

-The day though, remains an unashamedly left-wing event - so much so that newspaper MetroXpress last year published a spoof story about the leader of the right-wing Danish People's Party giving a speech on May 1st.
+Labour Day remains an unashamedly left-wing event – so much so that newspaper MetroXpress in 2017 published a spoof story about the leader of the right-wing Danish People's Party giving a speech on May 1st.

 Happy International Workers' Day!